Tephritidae

-The Tephritidae are Uruphora one of two fly families referred to as fruit flies, the other family being the Drosophilidae.
+The Tephritidae are one of two fly families referred to as fruit flies, the other family being the Drosophilidae.
 The family Tephritidae does not include the biological model organisms of the genus Drosophila (in the family Drosophilidae), which is often called the "common fruit fly".
 Nearly 5,000 described species of tephritid fruit fly are categorized in almost 500 genera of the Tephritidae.
 Description, recategorization, and genetic analyses are constantly changing the taxonomy of this family.
 To distinguish them from the Drosophilidae, the Tephritidae are sometimes called peacock flies, in reference to their elaborate and colorful markings.
 The name comes from the Greek τεφρος, tephros, meaning "ash grey".
 They are found in all the biogeographic realms.